libreobjet/open-guide/en/design_process.md

 ![**Pict**_Presentation of 1962_ − Raphaël Bastide − MIT License](./images/1962.png)

-> Sculptures conceptualized using a revision control system and represented physically. http://raphaelbastide.com/1962/
+> Sculptures conceptualized using a revision control system and represented physically.

+> Any physical interpretation of the PIECE documentation hosted on this GitHub repository, or a version of it will be part of the 1962 project.
+http://raphaelbastide.com/1962/

-An exploration by Raphaël Bastide of the relation between open source tools, documentation and conceptualization of physical artefacts.
+An exploration by Raphaël Bastide of the relation between open source tools, documentation and formulation of physical artefacts.

 ### Sea Chair